Carl Sagan

 2. Carl Sagan successful career

 Carl Edward Sagan was a cosmologist, astrophysicist, astrobiologist, novelist, poet, and scientific communicator from the United States.
-His most well-known scientific contribution is alien life research, which included the experimental proof of the creation of amino acids from basic molecules using radiation.
+The most famous of his scientific contributions are extraterrestrial research, an experimental demonstration of the production of amino acids from simple molecules by radiation.

-Sagan put together the first tangible communications carried into space: the Pioneer plaque and the Voyager Golden Record, which included universal messages that might be comprehended by any extraterrestrial civilization that came across them.
-The now-accepted theory that Venus's high surface temperatures may be attributed to and computed using the greenhouse effect was advanced by Sagan.
+Sagan was the man behind the first real communications sent into space: the Pioneer plaque and the Voyager Golden Record, universal messages that any hypothetical extraterrestrial intelligence stumbling upon them might conceivably be made to understand.
+It was Sagan who developed the now-accepted theory of Venus's extreme surface temperatures as being attributable to and calculated using the greenhouse effect.

-He was an associate professor at Harvard before becoming the David Duncan Professor of Astronomy and Space Sciences at Cornell from 1976 until his death.
-Sagan authored, co-authored, or edited over 20 books and published over 600 scientific papers and articles.
+He was an associate professor at Harvard and then was appointed as the David Duncan Professor of Astronomy and Space Sciences at Cornell in 1976 until his death.
+Authoring, co-authoring, or editing over 20 books, Sagan had co-authored over 600 papers and articles.

 Sagan and his works have received numerous awards and honors, including the NASA Distinguished Public Service Medal, the National Academy of Sciences Public Welfare Medal, the Pulitzer Prize for General Nonfiction for his book The Dragons of Eden, and two Emmy Awards, the Peabody Award, and the Hugo Award for Cosmos: A Personal Voyage.